-PHMSA reviewed EPA's NEPAssist to identify any brownfield properties, hazardous waste sites, and superfund sites.
-There were no hazardous waste sites identified near the project area.
+PHMSA reviewed EPA's NEPAssist to identify any brownfield properties, hazardous waste sites, and/or superfund sites.
+There were numerous hazardous waste sites, including seven Brownfield sites identified near the project area.
+No superfund sites identified in the project area.
 Hazardous waste information is identified in the Resource Conservation and Recovery Act Information (RCRAInfo), which is a national program that includes an inventory of all generators, transporters, treaters, storers, and disposers of hazardous waste that are required to provide information about their activities to state environmental agencies.
+While there are identified sites that contain, store or dispose of hazardous materials, these are not within the construction areas, as work is limited to existing ROW and would not be impacted by the proposed project.